OWASP/www-chapter-ljubljana/tab_events.md

  * Description: We are going to present our plan of activities, goals of the chapter and introduction to OWASP TOP 10

 **2. Cryptography - 15.3.2023 16:30 (Hybrid)**
- * Speakers: dr. Nastja Cepak
+ * Speakers: dr. Nastja Cepak, cryptographer
  * Location: Offline and online - TBA
  * Description: TBA